abraunegg/onedrive/docs/application-security.md

 This will change the user authentication scope requect to use read-only access.

-**Note:** When changing this value, you *must* manually re-authenticate the client using the `--reauth` option to utilise the change in authentication scopes.
-When using this method, uploading of any data or local change to OneDrive will fail.
+**Note:** When changing this value, you *must* re-authenticate the client using the `--reauth` option to utilise the change in authentication scopes.

+When using read-only authentication scopes, the uploading of any data or local change to OneDrive will fail.

 **Note:** You also will need to remove your existing application access consent otherwise old authentication scopes will still be used.